-Stakeholder engagement professionals are always looking to put stakeholder data to better use.
+Stakeholder engagement professionals are always looking improve their maturity level in order to put stakeholder data to better use.
 Whether you work in energy, oil & gas, mining, transportation, retail, government or healthcare, the bottom-line need is similar across the board: All companies, regardless of sector, need to closely monitor and measure the success of their stakeholder engagement activities.

 What does differ is their ability to do so, based on the organization’s processes and tools for managing stakeholder data.
 In other words, based on their stakeholder data management maturity level.